Wubbi/Librarian/README.md

 - `path` - The path in which the files are (going to be) stored (filenames are ALWAYS client.jar and server.jar)

-## Commandline parameters
+## Commandline arguments

-RunLibrarian accepts up to two parameters:
+When starting Librarian you can specifiy the following arguments:

-The first one is the file containing the required settings.
+- `-s <settings_file>` - This allows you to specify a textfile to read settings from

-The second parameter is the flag `-output`, which will prevent the console from displaying any log entries.
+- `--o` - This turns of the standard output.
+By default the console displays entries made to the log